bnoordhuis/libuv/docs/src/stream.rst

     This call is used in conjunction with :c:func:`uv_listen` to accept incoming connections.
 Call this function after receiving a :c:type:`uv_connection_cb` to accept the connection.
 Before calling this function the client handle must be initialized. < 0 return value indicates an error.
+Passing `NULL` for `client` will close the pending connection and return 0.

     When the :c:type:`uv_connection_cb` callback is called it is guaranteed that this function will complete successfully the first time.
 If you attempt to use